Search

 Introduction

 Server management and monitoring often require the knowledge of the state of the managed servers (On, Off....).
-The Redfish® standard defines the PowerState property Off On as possible values.
-However, when the system is in the On state, you may want to know in which sub-state the server is: Pre-OS Tasks (POST), UEFI, OS.
-You may want to know if the storage controllers or network cards have been discovered properly.
+The Redfish® standard defines the PowerState property with Off On as possible values.
+However, when the system is in the On state, you may want to know in which sub-state the server is: Pre-OS Tasks (POST), Operating System (OS) running.
+You may want to know, too, if the storage controllers or network cards have been discovered properly.

 This blog presents the PostState property available in the Oem.Hpe extension of the ComputerSystem Redfish sub-tree of HPE servers (Gen9, Gen10 and Gen11).
 It presents as well the DeviceDiscoveryCompleteproperty, part of the same OEM extension and extremely important when you want to configure PLDM for RDE devices.